Updated: Mar 4

 I’ve always believed that you can tell a lot about a person by the way they treat those whom they perceive as being beneath them in some way.
-Before I met Dr Nelson, I knew about his impressive career, having been a doctor, the youngest ever National President of the Australian Medical Association, having held several prominent positions in Australian parliament and ambassadorship, and having received many awards and honours, including being appointed an Officer of the Order of Australia.
-Last year, one of my favourite veteran support groups, the Returned and Services League (RSL), conferred Honorary Life Membership upon Dr Nelson for his services to and support of veterans and ex-service organisations.
+Before I met Dr. Nelson, I knew about his impressive career, having been a doctor, the youngest ever National President of the Australian Medical Association, having held several prominent positions in Australian parliament and ambassadorship, and having received many awards and honours, including being appointed an Officer of the Order of Australia.
+Last year, one of my favourite veteran support groups, the Returned and Services League (RSL), conferred Honorary Life Membership upon Dr. Nelson for his services to, and support of, veterans and ex-service organizations.
 He is also Patron to Lifeline, the Weary Dunlop Foundation, NSW RSL and Services Clubs, and the Commando Welfare Trust, and Ambassador for Legacy Australia, the Invictus Games Sydney 2018, Soldier On, and the Defence Reserve Forces Council.

 Another humble man of wonderful character whom I am very honoured to have supporting Remember, is an artist who has risen to such heights of popularity that he has been featured in a Bob Dikkenberg cartoon strip!
-Ian Coate’s career as a military artist began in the late 80’s when he joined the Royal Australian Survey Corps.
-Now retired from the army, he has art displayed in museums and private collections all around the world, and his passion for military art continues as he serves as the SAS Historical Foundation’s Artist-in-Residence, and an Ambassador for the Army Art organisation.
-Direct members of his family have served Australia in the Boer War, WW1, WW2, Vietnam, Timor and Afghanistan.
+Ian Coate’s career as a military artist began in the late ’80s when he joined the Royal Australian Survey Corps.
+Now retired from the army, he has art displayed in museums and private collections all around the world, and his passion for military art continues as he serves as the SAS Historical Foundation’s Artist-in-Residence and an Ambassador for the Army Art organization.
+Direct members of his family have served Australia in the Boer War, WW1, WW2, Vietnam, Timor, and Afghanistan.
 Ian has a great love for Australia.
-For over 15 years Ian and his wife Sue have quietly been working on Mythic Australia, a fun Aussie universe filled with drop bears, hoop snakes and other curious creatures only found in the Land Down Under.
+For over 15 years Ian and his wife Sue have quietly been working on Mythic Australia, a fun Aussie universe filled with drop bears, hoop snakes, and other curious creatures only found in the Land Down Under.